Privacy policy and Google data use

 Common questions

-What Google Analytics permission does CitationGraph request?
+What Google permissions does CitationGraph request?

 No. CitationGraph does not sell Google user data, does not share it with unrelated third parties for advertising, and does not use Google user data to develop, improve, or train generalized AI or machine-learning models.